pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 How much coverage is enough?
 100%, that's the only way you know that all your code actually works, but it's unreachable in most cases.
 Still, aim towards it as an asymptotic goal.

-Testable code facilitates simple design as you need to write good gode for it to be testable.
+Testable code facilitates simple design as you need to write good code for it to be testable.

 There are two types of duplication, real duplication and accidental duplication.
 Real duplication is bad, and should be removed.
 Accidental duplication is duplication where it's often the intention that the duplicated code either represents different things, or will evolve in different directions.